amineamri3/SocialBrothersCase/README.md

 ## Part 1
 This part is the easiest part, it consists of mainly setting up the project and the database and creating .

-What is used in this part:
+What i used in this part:
 - Regex for input validation
 - Swagger for documentation

-What i *should* used in this part:
+What i *should* have used in this part:
 - A DTO to seperate the user input model and the actual entity
 ## Part 2
-This is by far the hardest part of this case, my understanding of Linq was pretty poor going into this assignement but after spending some time trying out solutions i actually learned some stuff!
+This is by far the hardest part of this case, my understanding of Linq was pretty poor going into this assignement but after spending some time trying out solutions I actually learned some stuff!

-Starting off i actually has no idea how to implement this in Linq on top of my head so the first solutions i came up with where
+Starting off I actually had no idea how to implement this in Linq on top of my head so the first solutions i came up with where
 - Loading the db and filtering/sorting by code (Pretty bad idea yea!)
-- Building a raw SQL query from the entity (Easy solution but it's a workaround and admitting defeat)
+- Building a raw SQL query from the entity (Easy solution but it's a workaround)
 - Actually **learning Linq** enough to implement this solution (which was partially done after hours of googling)

 Note: I wasn't able to actually make a native Linq query (That is translatable to SQL) in time and so I opted to use a [package](https://dynamic-linq.net/) that adds some functionalites to Linq

-What interested me was how Linq queries actually work and i decided to test their performance to see if it was worth upgrading from a raw SQL query to Linq and so i created 3 API Endpoints
+What interested me was how Linq queries actually work and I decided to test their performance to see if it was worth upgrading from a raw SQL query to Linq and so I created 3 API Endpoints

 - /code: loadup the db and search/sort by code
 - /rawsql: generate a raw SQL query from the Entity proprieties and run it.
 - /linq: using dynamic linq

-To actually compare these 3 solutions i had to generate a large dataset and so i wrote a python script *dbdump.py* that inserts random data into our sqlite database, and another script *benchmark.py* that sends GET requests to those routes with random input.
+To actually compare these 3 solutions I had to generate a large dataset and so i wrote a python script *dbdump.py* that inserts random data into our sqlite database, and another script *benchmark.py* that sends GET requests to those routes with random input.

 To try to make this benchmark as accurate as i can i sent the same exact input to all 3 Endpoints and i sent 50 request to try eleminating outside factors.
 This benchmark is still far from acurate but it can give us some insight.